Administrative Research Center (ARC), Room A48

 What Research Apprentices Do

 This summer study involves creating dim light conditions within a child's home for 3 days.
-On the first and third evening of the in-home assessment the child remains in dim light, and on the second evening the child is exposed to light during the hour before their usual bedtime.
+On the first and third evening of the in-home assessment the child remains in dim light, and on the second morning the child is exposed to light during the hour before their usual waketime.

-- Bootcamp: There will be an all-day training on April 6th on main campus that apprentices are required to attend.
+- Bootcamp: There will be an all-day training on TBD on main campus that apprentices are required to attend.
 There are no exceptions.

 - Retreat: Each apprentice will complete a presentation based upon library research, presented to the group at the end-of-summer retreat in Estes Park Dates TBD.
 Additionally, invited scientists in the areas of sleep or circadian rhythms research will give presentations describing their career paths and their scientific research.